 Environmental Exposures Overview

 Due to its chemical properties, nitrobenzene tends to volatilize from bodies of water into the air.
 Thus, the greatest likelihood of environmental exposure to nitrobenzene is from ambient air.
 Higher ambient levels may be found in close proximity to production plants, particularly coal and petroleum refining and some chemical manufacturing plants.
 Nitrobenzene does not bioaccumulate.

 Nitrobenzene has also been detected from sewage sludge incineration units and near hazardous waste landfills.
 Although it may be found in wastewater from manufacturing (particularly the organics and plastics industries), most nitrobenzene is either degraded by sewage organisms and by photolysis or lost to air, which minimizes levels in water.
 Potential for contamination is greater for groundwater than for surface water.
 In a survey of water treatment facilities in Canada in 1982, nitrobenzene was not detected in any of the 30 samples.

 The photochemical reaction of nitrous oxides and benzene (from automobile exhaust) has contributed to ambient levels of nitrobenzene in the past.
 However, restrictions on levels of benzene in gasoline has reduced atmospheric nitrobenzene.

 Nitrobenzene is reportable to the Environment Canada’s National Pollutant Release Inventory (NPRI) but no companies on record have reported any releases since its inception in 1994.
-No household products containing nitrobenzene are listed in the U.S. Household Products Database.
+No household products containing nitrobenzene are listed in the U.S. Consumer Product Information Database.

 Occupational Exposures Overview